tsolomko/SWCompression/README.md

 Further thoughts, details and notes about performance you can read in a [separate document](Performance.md).

-[Tests Results](Tests/Results.md) document contain results of performance testing of various algorithms.
+[Tests Results](Tests/Results.md) document contains results of performance testing of various algorithms.

 Known issues
 ------------